olekslitus/pylet/README.md

 Pyto abstracts over all tools you love to bring a uniform experince.

+Pyto is a wrapper around other powerful tools that evolve and change, pyto in the same manner adapts to always use the most up-to-date convention by default.

+Pyto can also be setup to used as simple project creation tool or something else.
+Pyto know about all of the best tools for python and tries to use them, if we do not have support for some awsome tools, please open an issue.

 Inspired by [cargo](https://doc.rust-lang.org/cargo/), [raco](https://docs.racket-lang.org/raco/) and [yeoman](https://yeoman.io).
 Written in pure typed Python.